What is the Treatment For Tongue-Ties?

 What Happens After the Procedure?

 Babies can start breastfeeding an hour after the procedure and all other ages can go about with their normal lives.
 If the procedure was performed on older children or adults, they may require further treatments to reverse the damage caused by an untreated tongue-tie.
-Our dentists will discuss her recommendations during your consultation.
+Our dentists will discuss their recommendations during your consultation.

 Get Tongue-Tie Revision in Fort Atkinson Today